What is DBT-Informed Care at Milestones?

 -

 Families who are already receiving treatment at Milestones will not need to undergo a comprehensive diagnostic evaluation.
-Instead, they will have a shorter appointment with one of our team clinicians for the same purpose: to determine if DBT is the most effective treatment option for their specific problems.
+Instead, they will have a shorter appointment with one of our team clinicians to determine if DBT skills are an appropriate intervention given their treatment goals.

 -